EsotericSoftware/kryo/README.md

 }
 ```

+### Final classes

+Even when a serializer knows the expected class for a value (eg a field's class), if the value's concrete class is not final then the serializer needs to first write the class ID, then the value.
+Final classes can be serialized more efficiently because they are non-polymorphic.
+Kryo `isFinal` is used to determine if a class is final.
+This method can be overridden to return true even for types which are not final.
+For example, if an application uses ArrayList extensively but never uses an ArrayList subclass, treating ArrayList as final could allow FieldSerializer to save 1-2 bytes per ArrayList field.

 ### Compression and encryption

 Kryo supports streams, so it is trivial to use compression or encryption on all of the serialized bytes: